dgerabagi/aiascent-dev/prompt.md

         console.error(`[Chat API] Network error: Could not connect to the LLM server.
 URL: ${completionsUrl}.
 Cause: ${error.cause}`);
         const debugMessage = `Network connection failed.
 This usually means the server at the specified address is not running or is unreachable.
         TROUBLESHOOTING:
-        1. Verify the vLLM server is running.
+        1. Verify the LMStudio server is running.
         2. Double-check the IP address and port in your .env.local file for REMOTE_LLM_URL.
         3. Check the firewall on the host machine (${llmUrl}) for port 1234.`;
         console.error(debugMessage);